kaisalmen/WWOBJLoader/README.md

 **OBJLoader2** is a loader for the **OBJ** file format.
 It is an alternative to [OBJLoader](https://github.com/mrdoob/three.js/blob/dev/examples/jsm/loaders/OBJLoader.js) included in [three.js](https://threejs.org).
 The loader and its parser can be used on Main via **OBJLoader2** or in parallel inside a web worker via **OBJLoader2Parallel**.

 New versions of **OBJLoader2** and **OBJLoader2Parallel** are from now on again released as npm modules independent of three.js.
 The first stable version that was released independent again is 4.0.0.
-Versions 3.x.y were never released as independent npm and only in combination with three.js itself.
+Versions 3.x.y were never released as independent npm and only in combination with three.ts itself.

 ## Changelog